 Global Animal Partnership

 Global Animal Partnership (GAP) works to improve the lives of animals step by step.
 The 5-Step Animal Welfare Rating Program “promotes and facilitates continuous improvement in animal agriculture, encourages animal welfare friendly farming practices, and better informs consumers about the animal farming systems they choose to support.”4 Higher “Step” levels signify that higher standards of animal welfare were met.
 The standards cover how animals are handled on the farm, their feed, their housing conditions, requirements for outdoor space and drug use (e.g., prohibitions on antibiotics, ionophores, growth hormones).5 Currently GAP’s Step 1 chicken standards are similar to industry best practices.
 For other species, including cattle and pigs, GAP Step 1 offers somewhat better welfare than industry best practices.
-We recommend consumers choose GAP Step 2 products and above.
-At this time, GAP Step 1 does not represent a significant enough improvement for us to recommend those products.
-Farm Forward will likely recommend Step 1 once GAP’s recent commitment to improving basic genetic welfare for chickens is phased in at all levels (by 2024).
+We recommend consumers not choose GAP Step 1 products, as GAP Step 1 does not represent a significant enough improvement over uncertified products, though this should change once GAP’s recent commitment to improving basic genetic welfare for chickens is phased in at all levels (by 2024).
 Step 2 includes standards for indoor living conditions and enriched environments, but birds are not provided outdoor access.
 Step 3 requires seasonal outdoor access for animals and prohibits physical alterations of broiler chickens.
 Step 4 introduces a pasture based system, and Step 4 producers are required to raise slower-growing animals that can live healthier lives.
 Step 5 already considers animal genetics and prohibits physical alterations in all animals.
 Step 5+ is animal centered and requires on farm slaughter.
 GAP has recently addressed welfare at slaughter by implementing standards for turkey, pork, bison, lamb, and goat, and will soon roll out slaughter standards for both beef and chicken as well.

 Animal Welfare Approved